 The Bottom Line

 For many passive real estate investors, the benefits of value-add properties are clear.
-While there is more risk associated with this asset type than a core or core-plus investment, the potential returns can be hard to pass up.
+There is more risk associated with this asset type than a core or core-plus investment; however, the potential returns can be hard to pass up.
 Each individual investor must decide for themselves whether a project’s returns are appealing relative to the risks.
 This can depend on a number of factors, including:

 - Cap rate movement